-- (a) All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system; - (b) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; - (c) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and - (d) Electrical, heating, ventilation, plumbing and airconditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+- (a) All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system; - (b) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters;

+- (c) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and - (d) Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-- 4. Subdivision Proposals. - (a) All subdivision proposals shall be consistent with the need to minimize flood damage; - (b) All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage; - (c) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage; and, - (d) Advisory Base flood elevation data shall be provided for subdivision proposals and other proposed development which contain at least 50 lots or 5 acres (whichever is less). - Enclosure Openings.
-For all new construction and substantial 5. improvements having fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
-The bottom of all openings shall be no higher than one foot above grade.
+4. Subdivision Proposals.

+- (a) All subdivision proposals shall be consistent with the need to minimize flood damage; - (b) All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage; - (c) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage; and, - (d) Advisory base flood elevation, base flood elevation, and preliminary base flood elevation data shall be provided for subdivision proposals and other proposed development which contain at least fifty (50) lots or five (5) acres (whichever is less). - 5.
+Enclosure Openings.
+For all new construction and substantial improvements having fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two (2) openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+The bottom of all openings shall be no higher than one (1) foot above grade.
 Openings may be equipped with screens, louvers, or other covering or devices provided that they permit the automatic entry and exit of floodwaters. - 10-5.17 Specific Standards.
-In all areas of special flood hazards where base flood elevation data or advisory base flood elevation data have been provided as set forth in subsection 10-5.7, "Basis for Establishing the Areas of Special Flood Hazard" or in subsection 10-5.14b, "Use of Other Base Flood Data", the following standards are required: - a.
-Residential Construction. - 1.
-New construction and substantial improvement of any residential structure shall have the lowest floor, including basement together with the attendant utilities and sanitary facilities including all mechanicals elevated to or above the greater of the base flood elevation or the advisory base flood elevation. plus a minimum of 2 feet of freeboard as set forth in subsection 10-5.5.n;
+In all areas of special flood hazards where base flood elevation, or the advisory base flood elevations, or preliminary base flood elevation, data have been provided as set forth in subsection 10-5.7, "Basis for Establishing the Areas of

+Special Flood Hazard" or in subsection 10-5.14b, "Use of Other Base Flood Data", the following standards are required: